music-encoding/guidelines/_guidelines-v3/11-editTrans/03-edittransReg.md

-An encoder may choose to preserve this original clef, but flag it as nonstandard from the perspective of current practice by using the <a class="link_odd_elementSpec" href="/v3/elements/orig">orig</a> element with no attributes specified, as follows:
+An encoder may choose to preserve this original clef, but flag it as nonstandard from the perspective of current practice by using the [orig](/v3/elements/orig.html){:.link_odd_elementSpec} element with no attributes specified, as follows:

-{% include _plainExample.html example="./v3/examples/editTrans/editTrans-sample218.xml" valid="true" %}
+{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample218.xml" valid="true" %}

-Alternatively, the encoder may indicate that the clef has been modernized into a G-clef by using the
-<a class="link_odd_elementSpec" href="/v3/elements/reg">reg</a> element with no attributes specified, as follows:
+Alternatively, the encoder may indicate that the clef has been modernized into a G-clef by using the [reg](/v3/elements/reg.html){:.link_odd_elementSpec} element with no attributes specified, as follows:

-{% include _plainExample.html example="./v3/examples/editTrans/editTrans-sample219.xml" valid="true" %}
+{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample219.xml" valid="true" %}

 As another alternative, the encoder may encode both the old and modernized shapes, so that applications may render both at the reader's will:

-{% include _plainExample.html example="./v3/examples/editTrans/editTrans-sample220.xml" valid="true" %}
+{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample220.xml" valid="true" %}

 As described above, the **@resp** attribute may be used to specify the agent